-Pursuant to clause 4.6(3) of Appendix 9 - Growth Centres SEPP, the applicant has provided a written request justifying contravention of the development standard for the following reasons:
+Pursuant to clause 4.6(3) of Appendix 5 - Precincts - Western Parkland City SEPP 2021, the applicant has provided a written request justifying contravention of the development standard for the following reasons:

-- Compliance with the 5m height standard would detract from the design of the single storey dwelling and the overall streetscape. - The development contravention will not impact on views and vistas from Oran Park House. - The development contravention allows for a single storey dwelling with the appropriate roof form and pitch.
-The development contravention does not impact the intended type, or character of the desired development rather, aligns with the intended development of single storey dwellings. - The development contravention facilitates orderly and proper delivery of development as intended by the DCP. - The request also demonstrates that relevant tests established in the Land and Environment Court (as set out in the Department's 2011 guideline for varying development standards) can be met: - The objectives of the standard and the R2 zone are achieved notwithstanding noncompliance with the standard.
+- Compliance with the 5m height standard would detract from the design of the single storey dwelling and the overall streetscape; - The development contravention will not impact on views and vistas from Oran Park House; - The development contravention allows for a single storey dwelling with the appropriate roof form and pitch.
+The development contravention does not impact the intended type, or character of the desired development rather, aligns with the intended development of single storey dwellings; - The development contravention facilitates orderly and proper delivery of development as intended by the DCP; - The request also demonstrates that relevant tests established in the Land and Environment Court (as set out in the Department's 2011 guideline for varying development standards) can be met: - The objectives of the standard and the R2 Low Density Residential zone are achieved notwithstanding noncompliance with the standard.
 A single storey detached dwelling which meets combined design requirements of setbacks, floor space ratio, and hipped roof forms ensures there are no significant adverse impacts.
-The objectives and intent of built form surrounding Oran Park House will be preserved.

-- If compliance was required the underlying objectives would be thwarted as the 5m height limit would not allow for a dwelling design as intended in the heritage curtilage, consistent with the DCP controls and heritage guidelines. - Compliance with the 5m maximum building height would be unreasonable and detrimental to the current environmental character of the site and surrounds.
-The dwelling is consistent with the intended outcome for residential land surrounding Oran Park House with simple hipped and/or gabled roof forms of at least 22.5°.
+The objectives and intent of built form surrounding Oran Park House will be preserved. - If compliance was required, the underlying objectives would be thwarted as the 5m height limit would not allow for a dwelling design as intended in the heritage curtilage, consistent with the DCP controls and heritage guidelines. - Compliance with the 5m maximum building height would be unreasonable and detrimental to the current environmental character of the site and surrounds.
+The dwelling is consistent with the intended outcome for residential land surrounding Oran Park House with simple hipped and/or gabled roof forms of at least 22.5 degrees.

-A copy of the applicant's Clause 4.6 written request is provided in the attached documents.
+A copy of the applicant's Clause 4.6 written request is provided as an attachment to this report.

-This establishes that compliance with the development standard is unreasonable and unnecessary in the circumstances of the case and that there are sufficient planning grounds to justify contravening the development standard, in accordance with clause 4.6(3).
+The justification contained within the Clause 4.6 written request demonstrates that compliance with the development standard is unreasonable and unnecessary in the circumstances of the case and that there are sufficient planning grounds to justify contravening the development standard, in accordance with clause 4.6(3).

-Council staff are also satisfied that the proposed development will be in the public interest because it is consistent with the objectives of the standard and the objectives for development within the R2 Low Density Residential zone, in accordance with clause 4.6(4).
+Council staff are also satisfied that the proposed development will be in the public interest because it is consistent with the objectives of the standard and the objectives for development within the R2 Low Density Residential Zone, in accordance with clause 4.6(4).

-The proposed development with a 6.35m building height to its 22.5° pitched roof ridge is otherwise consistent with the objectives of the development standard.
+The proposed development, with a 6.141m building height to its 22.5 degree pitched roof ridge, is otherwise consistent with the objectives of the development standard.
 The dwelling is single storey.
 Most of the dwelling is within the maximum height and its design is compatible to its heritage setting, including its roof pitch.
 The design of the dwelling will minimise visual impacts and protect adjoining development.